ddeutils/ddedocs/docs/index.md

 In the another side, **Business users** able to use less of technical knowledge to interact the serving data in their **data contract platform**.
-It decrease SLA to require the **data engineer** for need support a lot! :partying_face:
+It decreases SLA to require the **data engineer** for need support a lot! :partying_face:

 You can follow the modern data stack on the below topics: